carp-lang/Carp/README.md

 * Ownership tracking enables a functional programming style while still using mutation of cache friendly data structures under the hood
 * No hidden performance penalties – allocation and copying is explicit
 * Very good integration with existing C code

-<i>Update (May 2017): The compiler is currently being rewritten to be much faster and more stable, the code will be uploaded here when it has achieved feature parity with the old version.</i>

 ## Learn more